chriswbartley/monoensemble/doc/index.rst

             - 'bayesian': Assumes conditional independence between rules and calculates coefficients as per Naive bayesian classification.
 Fast with good results.
             - 'logistic': L2 regularised logistic regression.
 Slower.

-To install, simply use :bash:`pip install monoensemble` or :bash:`conda install -c chriswbartley monoensemble`.
+To install, simply use :bash:`pip install monoensemble` (linux) or :bash:`conda install -c chriswbartley monoensemble` (Windows).
 For full documentation you've come to the right place.
 For a brief overview, refer to the `README file
 <https://github.com/chriswbartley/monoensemble/blob/master/README.md>`_ in the Github repository.

 Contents: